 A Quick Guide to Common Terms

 We’ve collected some of the most commonly used terms surrounding the topics of gender, sex, and sexual orientation today.
-You’ll also see many used in context with helpful examples to help you better understand them.
+You’ll also see many used in context, such as pansexual, with helpful examples to help you better understand them.

 This acronym is short for “assigned female at birth” or “assigned male at birth.”
 It’s often used when someone wants to describe the gender identity they were given as a child, often in contrast to their present gender identity.